FreeRTOSHAL/FreeRTOSHAL.github.io/usage.md

 After the creation small sample files will be created at this location plus submodules linkt to the project files at github.

 The Build System use Kbuild.
-A graphical Interface to configure the project is installed.
-Use this commands to configure the project:
+To configure the new project with a graphical interface use this command:

 {% highlight bash %}
 make menuconfig